 Using this team approach, the removal of glomus tumors has become a more successful procedure in terms of sparing vital cranial nerves.
 In addition, blood loss has been brought to a minimum and most patients do not require transfusion.

-Glomus tumors are not highly radiosensitive (sensitive to the radiation therapy's x-rays).
-However, in older patients, or those who should not undergo sugery, radiation therapy may help to arrest the growth of a glomus tumor.
-In the younger patient, complete surgical removal of the tumor after emobilzation is the preferred method of treatment.
+Glomus tumors are not highly radiosensitive (sensitive to the radiation therapy’s x-rays).
+However, in older patients, or those who should not undergo surgery, radiation therapy may help to arrest the growth of a glomus tumor.
+In the younger patient, complete surgical removal of the tumor after embolization is the preferred method of treatment.